 The finished job (took maybe 2 hours max easy construction time) looks great but of course there is far more to it than that.
 The PDF instructions detail an Android App and PC interface if you don’t want to meddle with the front panel (the unit WILL of course run stand-alone if that’s what you want to do with it).
 There is space on the board for a little battery for storing information (documented in that PDF manual so I won’t go into that as I need to find out what kind of battery it is and install one.
 I’ll get a battery and do more on that later.
 For now I’m itching to try out the PC interface and the Android App, all detailed in the PDF document.

-I’ve only had the most brief glance at the PC software runnin on my machine – version dated TODAY – it charges batteries with that central GREEN connector – I LIKE IT.
+I’ve only had the most brief glance at the PC software running on my Windows 10 machine – version dated TODAY – it charges batteries with that central GREEN connector – I LIKE IT.
 NOT grabbed the APP up yet.
 How many times have I wished I had this amount of control on a USB supply.

 Clearly, not yet perfect bit things have come a long way since the original smaller units I wrote about some time ago like the 5005.
 This boxed supply certainly looks the part.
 As for stability – soon.